DevExpress/devextreme-demos/JSDemos/Demos/Charts/ChartsDrillDown/description.md

-This demo shows a drill-down chart that visualizes data on two hierarchical levels.
-The start view displays a breakdown of population by continents.
+This demo shows a drill-down chart that visualizes data on two hierarchical views.
+The main view displays a breakdown of population by continents.
 When you click a bar, the detailed view reveals most populated countries on the selected continent.

 ## Bind to Data